Overwhelmed with Clean Eating? Start Here!

 Gut health is one of the hottest topics in the "natural" world today.
 Research is showing that 70-80% of your immune system is found in your gut.
 They've also found the link of gut health and mental health.

 Eating something fermented every day is a great way to populate your gut with helpful, immune boosting bacteria.
-The staples in our household are fermented sauerkraut and raw milk kefir, yogurt & Gut Shots.
+The staples in our household are fermented sauerkraut and raw milk kefir & yogurt.
 If you don't think fermented foods are do-able, a high quality probiotic would be another great option.

 5) "Just say no to GMO"

 Confession: I wanted to write "Hell no to GMO" because I feel that strongly about it but I'm trying to keep it clean.
 To put it simply....the chemical created for GMOs - Round-up - is a "probable carcinogen to humans."
-This warning was issued by the World Health Organization - not a crazy mama bear like me.
-As a mother, I can't know this information and the put it into my children's bodies.
+This warning was issued by the World Health Organization.

 The Non-GMO verified project does a great job labeling products that are GMO-free.
 Look for this picture of your products.